No. Not really.

 safe, and free of dangerous possible side effects.
 It is so effective

-that it is now medically recommended in 29 countries.
+that it is now medically endorsed and recommended in 29 countries.